About Close the Gap

 We bring awareness to the treatment gap through partnerships with national patient advocacy organizations and minority associations.
 Together, we expand our reach and provide their physicians and patients with educational materials to help close the healthcare gap.

-To help you understand how to reduce your risk for certain diseases, and what to do if you have symptoms or need treatment, Boston Scientific offers tools, such as a self-reported symptoms checker and a physician finder, so you can take charge of your health.
+To help you prevent heart disease, and what to do if you have symptoms of heart disease or need treatment, Boston Scientific offers tools, such as a self-reported symptoms checker and a physician finder, so you can take charge of your health.

 Boston Scientific talked to patients around the country to find out what resources would be most helpful and designed this resource page with your needs in mind.